joBr99/nspanel-lovelace-ui/docs/card-power.md

               {% set entity_usage = (entity_power / total_power * 100) | float %}
               {{ (entity_usage | round()) * -1 }}
 ```
-It provides the number as a negative integer, making the dot move from the centre of the card toward the icon of your entity.
-If you want the dot to move towards the centre of the card, just skip inverting it at the end of the template like this:
+It provides the number as a negative integer, making the dot move from the entity toward the middle of the card.
+If you want the dot to move away from the middle of the card, just skip inverting it at the end of the template like this:
 ```yaml
               {{ (entity_usage | round()) }}
 ```